SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr4436" target="_blank" href="https://www.popvox.com/bills/us/113/hr4436">H.R.
 4436 (Investing in Student Success Act of 2014)</a>** -
 House version of Rubio's Income Share Arrangements legislation.

-Status: 6/13/2014 - Stuck in the House Committee on Education and the Workforce's Subcommitee on Higher Education and Workforce Training.
+Status: 6/13/2014 - Stuck in the House Committee on Education and the Workforce's Subcommittee on Higher Education and Workforce Training.

 **<a id="hr3892" target="_blank" href="https://www.popvox.com/bills/us/113/hr3892">H.R.
 3892 (Student Borrower Bill of Rights Act)</a>** -